-Adjust the hitch assembly so the tow vehicle and the fifth wheel are essentially level.
+Adjust the equalizing bars of the hitch assembly so that the tow vehicle and the trailer are essentially level.
 A high hitch will transfer weight behind the axles and cause the vehicle to fishtail.
 A low hitch will transfer additional weight to the hitch.
-Refer to the hitch manufacturer instructions to adjust the weight distributing hitch to the proper height.
+Refer to the hitch manufacturer instructions to adjust the weight-distributing hitch to the proper height.

 If you have additional questions, consult with your dealer.
 Make certain your Dealer is aware of the tow vehicle you are using so a compatible hookup is achieved.
+Depending on the model, your required travel trailer hitch ball diameter is either 2" or 2-5/16" (consult your dealer for assistance).

-Fifth Wheel Hitching Procedure
+Travel Trailer Hitching Procedure